Taran Armstrong

-Taran Armstrong (born 15 January 2002) is an Australian professional basketball player for Dubai Basketball of the ABA League and the EuroLeague.
-He played two seasons of college basketball in the United States for the California Baptist Lancers before joining the Cairns Taipans of the National Basketball League (NBL) in 2023.
+Taran Jet Armstrong (born 15 January 2002) is an Australian professional basketball player for the Tasmania JackJumpers of the National Basketball League (NBL).
+He played two seasons of college basketball in the United States for the California Baptist Lancers before joining the Cairns Taipans of the NBL in 2023.
 After two seasons with the Taipans, he joined the Golden State Warriors in February 2025 and finished the 2024–25 season with the Santa Cruz Warriors of the NBA G League.

 Early life and career

 Armstrong was born in Burnie, Tasmania.
 He began playing organised basketball around the age of five or six, inspired by watching his father and uncle compete together in the North West Basketball Union (NWBU).
 Armstrong attended Marist Regional College in Burnie and played for both Burnie and Wynyard in the NWBU.

 Armstrong moved to Canberra in mid 2018 after being awarded an NBA Global Academy scholarship with Basketball Australia's Centre of Excellence.
 He spent three years with the BA Centre of Excellence, playing four games in the South East Australian Basketball League in 2018, five games in the NBL1 in the 2019 season, and two games in the Waratah League in 2020.
 He also helped Tasmania claim a bronze medal at the 2020 Under 20 National Championships after averaging 25 points per game.

 In November 2020, Armstrong signed with the North-West Tasmania Thunder of the NBL1 South for the 2021 NBL1 season.
 In seven games, he averaged 16.1 points, 5.1 rebounds, 4.4 assists and 2.1 steals per game.